campaign-layer/origin-sdk/README.md

 }
 ```

-The `CampProvider` component sets up the context for the Camp SDK and provides the Auth instance to the rest of the app.
+The `CampProvider` component sets up the context for the Origin SDK and provides the Auth instance to the rest of the app.

 ## CampModal

 ![@campnetwork/sdk](https://imgur.com/n9o0rJ3.png)

-The **CampModal** is a one-line\* solution for authenticating users with the Camp SDK.
+The **CampModal** is a one-line\* solution for authenticating users with the Origin SDK.
 It can be used to connect users to the Auth Hub and link and unlink social accounts.

 It works as follows: